nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Build_an_Apptainer_container_on_a_Milan_compute_node.md

 [Submitting your first
 job](https://support.nesi.org.nz/hc/en-gb/articles/360000684396) support
 page.
-!!! info Build environment variables
+!!! prerequisite Build environment variables
      To build containers, you need to ensure that Apptainer has enough storage space to create intermediate files.
 It also requires a cache folder to save images pulled from a different location (e.g.